tarithj/BubbleSortInEveryLang/README.md

 You can solve issues or code an implementation of bubble sort in an language that isn't already implemented in the repository yet.

-To ensure you contibutions count,  I implore you to follow the instructions mentioned in the [CONTRIBUTING.md](https://github.com/tarithj/BubbleSortInEveryLang/blob/master/CONTRIBUTING.md)
+To ensure your contibutions count,  I implore you to follow the instructions mentioned in the [CONTRIBUTING.md](https://github.com/tarithj/BubbleSortInEveryLang/blob/master/CONTRIBUTING.md)

 Happy Submissions 🙂